-4.13.
-Program Responsibilities

-The program must demonstrate evidence of scholarly activities consistent with its mission(s) and aims. ^(Core)

-4.13.a.
-The program, in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate resident and faculty involvement in scholarly activities. ^(Core)

-- 4.13.a.1.
-Resources must be sufficient to ensure that faculty members are involved in scholarly activity that is disseminated through peer-reviewed publications, chapters, or grants. ^(Core) - 4.13.b.
-The program must advance residents' knowledge and practice of the scholarly approach to evidence-based patient care. ^(Core) - 4.14.
-Faculty Scholarly Activity
+- 4.13.
+Program Responsibilities The program must demonstrate evidence of scholarly activities consistent with its mission(s) and aims. ^(Core) - 4.13.a.
+The program, in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate resident and faculty involvement in scholarly activities. ^(Core) - 4.13.a.1.
+This includes providing funds for each resident to attend at least one national professional meeting with the opportunity to present original scholarship. ^(Detail) - 4.13.b.
+The program must advance residents' knowledge and practice of the scholarly approach to evidence-based patient care. ^(Core)

-Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains: ^(Core)
+4.14.
+Faculty Scholarly Activity Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains: ^(Core)

-- Research in basic science, education, translational science, patient care, or population health - Peer-reviewed grants - Quality improvement and/or patient safety initiatives - Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports - Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials - Contribution to professional committees, educational organizations, or editorial boards - Innovations in education - 4.14.a.
+- Research in basic science, education, translational science, patient care, or population health - Peer-reviewed grants - · Quality improvement and/or patient safety initiatives - Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports - Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials - Contribution to professional committees, educational organizations, or editorial boards - Innovations in education - 4.14.a.
 The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods: - faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, nonpeer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; (Outcome) - peer-reviewed publication.
 (Outcome)